entur/jwt-resource-server/jwt-server/spring/jwt-spring-grpc/README.md

 ```

 ### Example
-For a code example, see the ́`GreetingController` example in the test sources.
+For a code example, see the `GreetingController` example in the test sources.